Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 <Route exact path="/" component={POPOSList}/>
 ```

-Now try these paths in the address bar of the browser.
+Now try these paths in the address bar of the browser:

 This should display the list: